elyra-ai/elyra/docs/dev/metadata.md

 {% endcomment %}
 -->

-# AI Workspace Metadata Services
+# Elyra Metadata Services

-While building Enterprise extensions for the AI Workspace project we identified that there is very often a requirement to integrate with external runtimes, data sources, and other components hosted in remote locations or that need additional metadata in order to connect to these external components.
+While building Enterprise extensions for the Elyra project we identified that there is very often a requirement to integrate with external runtimes, data sources, and other components hosted in remote locations or that need additional metadata in order to connect to these external components.

-The **Metadata Service** provides a generic service that can be used to store metadata that can be easily integrated with AI Workspaces backend and/or frontend components.
+The **Metadata Service** provides a generic service that can be used to store metadata that can be easily integrated with Elyra backend and/or frontend components.

 ![Metadata Services](../source/images/metadata-components.png)